-Minimum Grade Requirements for the AS in Management
+Minimum Grade Requirements for the AA in Liberal Arts and AS in Management

+AA students must achieve a C- or better in all courses applied toward the AA in Liberal Arts degree.
 AS students must achieve a C- or better in all courses applied toward the AS in Management degree.
 A course may not be taken if the student has received below a C- in the prerequisite course.
 Students earning below a C- in a required course must repeat the course, or an acceptable substitute, during the following semester at their own expense (as applicable).